itfarrier/itfarrier.github.io/src/pages/blog/2016-09-11-changes-or-day-first/index.en.md

 journey.
 We didn’t even know the names of each other.
 Then 5 minutes of waiting and the second car:
 Alexander on the wagon.
 I rode to Kuskunka if memory does not fail.
 Next 15 minutes of waiting and “Zhenya” on Largus.
 He turned out to be a hitchhiker from the 90s, already retired.
-Traveled almost all of the ex-USSR.
+Traveled almost all of the ex‐USSR.
 When he found out that I was on Baikal, he said something like: “Damn, you FUCK there!
 The water is pure, the nature is awesome.
 It cannot be explained, just believe me.”
 He strongly advised me to visit the tundra lakes and generally travel around the country.
 We reached Uyar almost.
 Then the NAMELESS SULLEN DRIVER on the VAZ 9th.
 He refused to give the name and said